casper-ecosystem/hello-world/README.md

 nctl-view-faucet-account
 ```

 The following command will help you deploy the session code on the NCTL network.
-In the following command, the KEY PATH path is the path of the faucet account secret key.
+In the following command, the KEY PATH is the path of the faucet account secret key.

 ```bash
 casper-client put-deploy \